TheWheelz/alx-system_engineering-devops/0x00-shell_basics/README.md

-12-filetype  - This prints the type of file 13-symboliclink-This creates a link with another file name 14-copyhtml - This copy all the html files from current directory to parent 100-letsmove - This moves all the files (upper case) to a directory i temp
+12-filetype  - This prints the type of file 13-symboliclink-This creates a link with another file name 14-copyhtml - This copy all the html files from current directory to parent 100-letsmove - This moves all the files (upper case) to a directory i temp 101-cleanemacs -This deletes all the files that ends with the symbol~